 Leo insults Nikki in front of everybody after the warring fathers put them forward for the Little Italy annual pizza contest, the same contest that started their feud.
 Nikki is going back to London, but she tells Franca that she wants Leo.
 She sees Leo and tells him that she will compete with him for the best pizza.

 They both bake great pizzas, but Leo is declared the winner.
-Leo taste the pizza and realises that his pizza won because of Nikki’s sauce.
+Leo tastes the pizza and realises that his pizza won because of Nikki’s sauce.
 He wants to call her to the stage but she has left for the airport.
-He chases after her and finds her in the airport.
+He chases after her and finds her at the airport.
 He proclaims his love for her and they get together.
 They open a pizzeria and it is a success.
 The end.

 Little Italy is okay.
-As with most films I review, I tend to watch the film a second time as I write the review and it was not to painful a watch the second time around.
+As with most films I review, I tend to watch the film a second time as I write the review and it was not too painful a watch the second time around.
 It is not a great film by any means, mostly because the central pairing or Christensen and Roberts are miscast.
 Not because either one is particularly bad, though Christensen’s weird accent is jarring and Roberts’ has a talent for flattering to deceive, but it is the noticeable age disparity that is really unsettling.

 Emma Roberts looks like a teenager even though she is nearly thirty.
 By contrast, Hayden Christensen, a man who had to suffer the barbs of a merciless fandom, when trying to breathe life in to George Lucas’ clunky script in Star Wars episode two – though he is brilliant in episode three, my personal favourite -, looks every one of his thirty-eight years, especially standing next to Roberts.
 They are meant to be close to the same age.

-Not only do they have that to contend with, the central love story is also outshone by Aiello’s Carlo and Martin’s Franca, as the a couple finding love in their twilight years.
+Not only do they have that to contend with, the central love story is also outshone by Aiello’s Carlo and Martin’s Franca, as a couple finding love in their twilight years.
 Their story is much more organic and believable, with the two mature actors working their scenes wonderfully.

-Unfairly perhaps, for this film in particular, one of my favourite films of all time is another Italian-American set love story, the magical and brilliant Moonstruck.
+Unfairly perhaps, for this film, in particular, one of my favourite films of all time is another Italian-American set love story, the magical and brilliant Moonstruck.
 Little Italy suffers greatly in comparison, especially as the nature of the humour in both films is very similar.

 That being said, the script for this film, by Steve Galluccio and Vinay Virmani, has some genuinely funny lines in it, delivered perfectly by a great cast of actors.
 Directed by Donald Petrie, the film looks nice enough, with a standard rom-com look and everything brightly lit.

-It is a pity about the central pairing, because they make the necessary suspension of disbelief needed for a rom-com difficult to achieve.
-Little Italy is a pleasant film and premise, with good performances all around that is unfortunately let down by poor casting.
+It is a pity about the central pairing because they make the necessary suspension of disbelief needed for a rom-com difficult to achieve.
+Little Italy is a pleasant film and premise, with good performances all around that is, unfortunately, let down by poor casting.